yashuv/Machine-Translation-and-Document-Search-on-NLP-task/README.md

 <img src="images/showing transformation in matrix form.jpg">

-The ratation is shown in the diagram below:
+The rotation is shown in the diagram below:

 <img src="images/diagram of rotation in R2.jpg">